KayDrechsler/github-repo-explorer/README.md

 ## About the Architecture of Components

-To be able to port this project later on to a pattern library like e.g. Storybook, all components are composed as:
+To be able to port this project later on in an easier fashion to a pattern library like e.g. Storybook, all components are composed as:

 1. Atoms - These atoms include basic HTML elements like form labels, inputs, buttons, and others that can’t be broken down any further without ceasing to be functional.
 2. Molecules - In interfaces, molecules are relatively simple groups of UI elements functioning together as a unit.
 For example, a form label, search input, and button can join together to create a search form molecule.